amicoin/amicoin-old/README.md

 What is AMICoin?
 ----------------
-AMICoin is a crypto-currency that has the aim of developing friendly features.
+AMICoin is a crypto-currency that has the aim of developing user-friendly features.
 The name comes from amigo (Spanish) and ami (French).
 In a nutshell AMICoin aims to be a user-friendly currency.
+It builds on the existing code-base of Bitcoin and newer Zxxxx digital currencies but will be user-focused and hopefully bring crypto-currency to non-technical users...

 ![Logo](https://github.com/amicoin/amicoin/raw/master/doc/amicoin/smiley.png "Logo")